-Lecturers - see your benefits office for eligibility.

-Average Regular Paid Time - For any month, the average number of regular paid hours per week (excluding overtime, stipend or bonus time) worked in the preceding twelve (12) month period.
+- Lecturers see your benefits office for eligibility. - Average Regular Paid Time For any month, the average number of regular paid hours per week (excluding overtime, stipend or bonus time) worked in the preceding twelve (12) month period.
 Average regular paid time does not include full or partial months of zero paid hours when an employee works less than 43.75% of the regular paid hours available in the month due to furlough, leave without pay or initial employment.

-Retiree: A former University Employee receiving monthly benefits from a University-sponsored defined benefit plan.
+Retiree: A former University Employee receiving monthly benefits from a defined benefit plan to which the University contributes.

-You may continue University medical plan coverage as a Retiree when you start collecting retirement or disability benefits from a University-sponsored defined benefit plan.
-You must also meet the following requirements:
+You may be eligible for University medical plan coverage as a Retiree provided that you meet the following requirements:

-- (a) you meet the University's service credit requirements for Retiree medical eligibility; - (b) the effective date of your Retiree status is within 120 calendar days of the date employment ends;and - (c) you elect to continue medical coverage at the time of retirement.
+- (a) You meet the University's service credit requirements for Retiree medical eligibility; - (b) You elect to receive your retirement benefits in the form of monthly payments; - (c) The effective date of your retirement is within 120 calendar days of the date your University employment ends; and - (d) You elect to continue (or suspend) medical coverage prior to the effective date of your retirement.